 Panasonic got in touch with information about the Panasonic Waterproof Bluetooth speaker, a stylish small speaker that would seamlessly integrate into most spaces.
 It’s portable as well as waterproof which really appeals to me as I never seem to have plug sockets in the right place.
 We currently have some pretty ugly speakers which we are thinking about updating and this could certainly be a contender.

 Currently we’ve got our stereo, vinyl player and speakers housed on an antique sideboard, alongside a generous supply of plant babies.
 It’s pretty hard to make this area look less busy as we don’t have space to store this kit elsewhere, and we want to be able to listen to our records in the lounge.
+A friend of mine suggested that perhaps a preamp from a website similar to hifisystemcomponents.com might improve out listening experience even more by giving us the ability to downsize our speakers and get smaller ones while maintaining the quality of sound and lack of distortion.

 So I’ve been hitting Pinterest, to try and get inspiration for how to integrate speakers into home décor in a pretty but practical way.